 Westminster has a bold vision for health and care - we want to transform the wellbeing of people who live, work and visit Westminster and in parallel, support a clinically and financially sustainable model of health and care.
-This vision will require commitment from everyone in the City.
+This vision will require commitment from everyone in Westminster.

-The Health and Wellbeing Board is already engaged in determining the way resources are directed and spent in the City.
-We see the transformation of primary care, the bedrock of the current and future health and care system, as fundamentally important to achieving our aims.
+The Health and Wellbeing Board is already engaged in determining the way resources are directed and spent in health and care.
+It sees the transformation of primary care, the bedrock of the current and future health and care system, as fundamentally important to achieving our aims.

-To realise our vision we will need to change the way we think about health and care locally and implement a shift in culture to move to a shared responsibility for health and wellbeing.
+To realise the Westminster vision we need to change the way we think about health and care locally and implement a shift in culture to move to a shared responsibility for health and wellbeing.

-Leadership
+Leadership and Finance